Canadian sprinter Andre De Grasse out of world championships with injury

-Canadian sprinter Andre De Grasse will miss the upcoming world championships due to a torn hamstring.
+Canadian sprinter Andre De Grasse will miss the world championships because of a torn right hamstring.

-De Grasse suffered the injury on Monday during a training session.
-In a release, Athletics Canada said that a second opinion on Wednesday confirmed the diagnosis.
+De Grasse suffered the injury on Monday during a training session at Mile End Stadium in London.
+An initial ultrasound revealed a hamstring strain and a further evaluation in Munich revealed a more severe diagnosis and competition in London to be ruled out.

+De Grasse said that the 100-metre race in London was the focus of his entire year.

 “Injuries are a part of the sport, and the timing of this one is especially unfortunate,” De Grasse said in a statement on his Facebook page.
 “While I’m in the best shape of my life and extremely disappointed that I will not have the chance to compete for my country in London, I can’t forget or be ungrateful for the successes that I’ve been blessed with up to this point in my career.”